 Your Credit Rating in Canada

-Your creditors report the status of your accounts to the major credit bureaus on a regular basis.
+Your creditors report the status of your accounts to the major credit bureaus regularly.
 Based on your payment history and current loan status, they assign your debt a number from one to nine and inform the credit bureaus accordingly.
 These numbers are recorded on your credit report, which gives a snapshot of your current ability to pay your debts on time to creditors who are considering whether or not they should extend a loan to you.

-As the numbers on the scale increase, your prospects of getting low interest rates decreases.
+As the numbers on the scale increase, your prospects of getting low-interest rates decreases.
 A creditor will report R1 if you are making your payments on time.
-An R9 indicates that you are in bankruptcy, and creditors will not likely extend you credit except at very high interest rates.
-After you file for bankruptcy, you can take steps to rebuild your credit that will eventually get creditors to look more favorably at your application.
-However, the record of bankruptcy will still remain on your credit report for seven years.
+An R9 indicates that you are in bankruptcy, and creditors will not likely extend your credit except at very high-interest rates.
+After you file for bankruptcy, you can take steps to rebuild your credit that will eventually get creditors to look more favourably at your application.
+However, the record of bankruptcy will remain on your credit report for seven years.